 Exceeding the maximum vehicle weight can cause you to lose control of the vehicle and cause accidents resulting in severe and/or fatal injuries.

-Accessory weight: The combined weight (in excess of those standard items which may be replaced) of automatic transmission, electro-mechanical power steering, power brakes, power windows, power seats, radio, and heater, to the extent that these items are available as factory-installed equipment (whether installed or not).
+Accessory weight: The combined weight, above the standard items that may be replaced, of equipment such as automatic transmission, electro-mechanical power steering, power brakes, power windows, power seats, radio, and heater, to the extent that these items are available as factory-installed equipment, whether they are installed on the specific vehicle or not.
+This weight is part of the total load calculation and can affect how much passenger and cargo weight may still be carried safely.

-Aspect ratio: The ratio of sidewall height to tire width, expressed as a percentage.
-A number of 50 (0.5:1 or 50%) means that the cross-sectional height is 50% of the tread width.
-A shorter sidewall can improve steering response and provide better overall handling, for example, on dry pavement.
+Aspect ratio: The ratio of tire sidewall height to tire width, expressed as a percentage.
+A number of 50, also written as 0.5:1 or 50%, means that the cross-sectional height of the tire is 50% of the tread width.
+A shorter sidewall can improve steering response and handling precision, especially on dry pavement, but it may also reduce ride comfort and increase the risk of wheel or tire damage on rough roads.

-Bead: The part of a tire made of steel wires, wrapped or reinforced by ply cords, with the shape and structure to ensure proper fit to the wheel rim.
+Bead: The part of a tire made of steel wires, wrapped or reinforced by ply cords, with the shape and strength needed to seat the tire securely on the wheel rim.
+The bead creates the contact area that helps keep the tire correctly positioned on the rim when the tire is inflated and loaded.

-Cord separation: The parting of cords from adjacent rubber compounds.
+Cord separation: The parting of tire cords from adjacent rubber compounds.
+This can weaken the tire structure and may lead to bulges, vibration, pressure loss, or sudden tire failure.

-Cracking: Any parting within the tread, sidewall, or inner liner of the tire extending to cord material.
+Cracking: Any parting within the tread, sidewall, or inner liner of the tire that extends to the cord material.
+Cracking may be related to age, weather exposure, underinflation, impact damage, or chemical deterioration.
+Tires with deep cracks should be checked by a qualified professional.

-Cold tire inflation pressure: The tire pressure recommended by the vehicle manufacturer for a tire of a specified size that has not been driven for more than a couple of miles (kilometers) at low speeds in the 3 hour period before the tire pressure is measured or adjusted.
+Cold tire inflation pressure: The tire pressure recommended by the vehicle manufacturer for a tire of a specified size when the tire has not been driven more than a couple of miles or kilometers at low speed during the 3-hour period before the pressure is measured or adjusted.
+Cold pressure is important because tire pressure rises as the tire warms during driving.

-Curb weight: The weight of a motor vehicle with standard equipment including the maximum capacity of fuel, oil, and coolant, air conditioner, and additional weight of optional equipment.
+Curb weight: The weight of a motor vehicle with standard equipment, including the maximum capacity of fuel, oil, coolant, air conditioner, and the additional weight of optional equipment.
+Curb weight does not include passengers or cargo.

-Extra load tire: A tire designed to operate at higher loads and at higher inflation pressures than the corresponding standard tire.
+Extra load tire: A tire designed to operate at higher loads and higher inflation pressures than the corresponding standard tire.
+Extra load tires must still be used within the limits specified by the tire manufacturer and the vehicle manufacturer.

-Gross Axle Weight Rating (GAWR): The load-carrying capacity of a single axle system, measured where the tire contacts the ground.
+Gross Axle Weight Rating (GAWR): The load-carrying capacity of a single axle system, measured where the tires contact the ground.
+The GAWR must not be exceeded on either axle, even if the total vehicle weight remains below the Gross Vehicle Weight Rating.

-Load rating code: The maximum load that a tire is rated to carry for a given inflation pressure.
-You may not find this information on all tires because it is not required by law.
+Load rating code: The maximum load that a tire is rated to carry at a given inflation pressure.
+This information may not appear on every tire because it is not required by law in all cases.
+When replacing tires on the Volkswagen Taos, the load rating must match the required vehicle specification.

 Maximum loaded vehicle weight: The total of: